 10. Uncharted 2: Among Thieves

 With each new adventure, Nathan Drake faces worse odds and bigger setpieces.
-While Uncharted 3 and the final game in the sage, A Thief’s End, did well to stay true to this model, Among Thieves remains Drake’s most harrowing – and best – adventure yet.
+While Uncharted 3 and the final game in the Nathan Drake saga, A Thief’s End, did well to stay true to this model, Among Thieves remains Drake’s most unforgettable – and best – adventure yet.

 Uncharted 2 returns Nathan Drake to his life of adventuring, joined by father figure Victor “Sully” Sullivan and a cast of colorful characters.
 He’s since moved on from the fortune of Sir Francis Drake and the lost city of El Dorado and is instead seeking the fabled Cintamani Stone.
 It wouldn’t be a Nathan Drake adventure, however, if he didn’t run into trouble.
 A whole mess of trouble.